plone/volto/docs/source/configuration/settings-reference.md

     If `extractScripts.errorPages` is `true`, the JS will be inserted into the error page.

+### contentMetadataTagsImageField

+!!! block ""

+    The OpenGraph image that will represent this content item, will be used in the metadata HEAD tag as og:image for SEO purposes.
+Defaults to image.
+See the OpenGraph Protocol for more details.

 ### hasWorkingCopySupport

 !!! block ""

     This setting will enable working copy support in your site.
 You need to install the `plone.app.iterate` add-on in your Plone site in order to make it working.